meatball133/crystal/exercises/practice/raindrops/.approaches/introduction.md

 end
 ```

-For more information, check the [conditionals approach][approach-array].
+For more information, check the [conditionals approach][approach-conditionals].

 ## Approach: Using rules

+Using rules to create logic to create a `String` for result.
+This solution is very consise since it only uses only one if statement.

 ```crystal
 module Raindrops